s4urp8n/PackageTemplate/README.md

 * /package/tests - this directory store Codeception config files and tests
 * /package/tests/acceptance - Codeception acceptance tests
 * /package/tests/unit - Codeception unit tests
+* /package/tests/files - If you need some additional files for tests, put it here.
+Paths of files you can get using \PackageTemplate::files('path') method.
+* /package/tests/files - If you need some additional classes for tests, put it here.
+Classes will be automatically loaded during testing (PSR-4).
 * /package/tests/_bootstrap.php - Codeception tests bootstrap ( usually uses for autoloading classes what used in tests)
 * /package/codeception.yml - Codeception main config
 * /package/pages - This directory store pages which you can use in acceptance tests. **!!!If this directory inexists acceptance tests will NOT be run!!!**